UBUD: A DIFFERENT SIDE OF BALI

 Art

-Art – both traditional Balinese and that created by visitors to the island – is on display at spots from ARMA to the Don Antonio Blanco Museum to Puri Lukisan and a myriad smaller places.
-Want to learn painting?
-Silver-smithing?
-Wood-carving?
-Just head to the library, Pondok Pekak, or any number of spots around town.
+Art, both traditional Balinese and the work created by visitors who fell in love with the island, is on display at spots from the ARMA Museum (the Agung Rai Museum of Art) to the eccentric Don Antonio Blanco Museum, the historic Puri Lukisan in central Ubud and a myriad of smaller galleries.
+Want to learn painting, silver-smithing, wood-carving, batik or Balinese dance?
+Just head to the library, Pondok Pekak, or any number of small studios around town that run hands-on workshops for visitors.

 Nature

-The landscape of Bali has been shaped over centuries by communal management of the rice terraces.
-Taking the Bali Bird Walk, or just heading off into the green, will bring you in seconds from a busy, touristed street into a world where herons and egrets fish the flooded rice paddies, farmers tend their fields as they have for centuries and women in lace blouses and sarongs make daily offerings to the ancestors at their family temples: at Petulu
+The landscape of Bali has been shaped over centuries by the communal management of the rice terraces, an ingenious irrigation system known as subak that UNESCO inscribed on the World Heritage list in 2012.
+Taking the Bali Bird Walk, hiring a local guide or simply heading off into the green will bring you in seconds from a busy, touristed street into a world where herons and egrets fish the flooded rice paddies, farmers tend their fields as they have for centuries and women in lace blouses and sarongs make daily offerings to the ancestors at their family temples.

 Rice fields